CSUC/ECHOES-Tools/README.md

 ECHOES tries to provide a modular IT architecture, based on open source, to heritage collection holders, that functions as a digital ecosystem for a broad range of user communities, allowing them to take an active role and be able to enrich digital collections.

-The partners of this project are Erfgoed Leiden en Omstreken (ELO, Project Leader), Tresoar (TRES), the Diputació de Barcelona (DIBA) and the Generalitat de Catalunya (GENCAT).
-After some conversations, it seems that the Consorci de Serveis Universitaris de Catalunya (CSUC) could be the technological partner of the project.
+The partners of this project are Erfgoed Leiden en Omstreken (ELO, Project Leader), Tresoar (TRES), the Diputació de Barcelona (DIBA) and the Generalitat de Catalunya (GENCAT) and Consorci de Serveis Universitaris de Catalunya (CSUC) as technological partner.

 ## Tools [![Build Status](https://travis-ci.org/CSUC/ECHOES-Tools.svg?branch=develop)](https://travis-ci.org/CSUC/ECHOES-Tools) [![codecov](https://codecov.io/gh/CSUC/ECHOES-Tools/branch/develop/graph/badge.svg)](https://codecov.io/gh/CSUC/ECHOES-Tools)
 Java Tools to generate EDM compliant items from diferent metadata schema sources (standars as Dublin Core, A2A, etc. or custom schemas).